thomas-lamiaux/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 and ``y`` at level 69 would be broken by another rule that puts ``y`` at another level, like ``x << y << z`` with ``x`` at level 69 and ``y`` at level 200.
-To avoid such issues, you should left factorize rules, that is ensure that common prefixes use the samel levels.
+To avoid such issues, you should left factorize rules, that is ensure that common prefixes use the same levels.

 .. rocqtop:: all